andreasduerloo/Mazes/README.md

 After this algorithm has run its course, there will be no more unconnected/unvisited nodes.
 The output will be (in this implementation) a map of nodes and the node they were visited from.
 We then run that output through a drawing function which translates it into the output you see above.

+The downside (or characteristic) of this algorithm is that it favors long, winding hallways with relatively few branches.

 ## Maze solving and pathfinding

 ### Randomly walking around